manvscode/libxtd/README.md

 libutility
 ==========

-A collection of utility code.
+A collection of utility code for projects using C/C++.